 Short-Term Health Effects of Methamphetamine

-Being a potent stimulant, methamphetamine induces a state of euphoria and is capable of producing effects like enhanced physical activity and alertness even when taken in small doses.
+Methamphetamine is a powerful stimulant that induces a state of euphoria.
+It produces effects like enhanced energy, attention, and alertness and reduced fatigue, even when used in small doses.

 - Reduced appetite and weight loss

-- Cardiovascular issues like increased heart rate and irregular heartbeat
+- Cardiovascular issues including increased heart rate and irregular heartbeat

 - Rapid breathing